AscendingPassage.com HOME PAGE.

 In these hot catacombs we had forgotten the cold wind that blew

-since we went below, the wind amuses itself by raising little vortices
+since we went below.
+The wind amuses itself by raising little vortices

 of sand that imitate the spray of an angry sea.
-On all sides dark

 The sun itself has